swissChili/forthc/readme.txt

 architecture will be x64.
 I aim to support both Windows and POSIX systems, but so far only Linux is supported.

+This compiler compiles a dialect of Forth that I've dubbed nforth.
+It should be familiar to any Forth programmer (not much is changed), but I've made some changes to make the language more enjoyable for the average C programmer.
+Some of these things involve making the string syntax sane, changing the way that variable references are passed on the stack (which should only affect those interested in modifying the compiler or writing native words anyway), and making essentially everything a compile-only word.
+What that means is you can no longer write something like this:

+    : square dup * ;
+    4 square .         \-> 16

+Instead, you would have to write the only slightly less convenient

+   : square dup * ;
+   : main 4 square . ; \-> 16

+This is just because it's a lot simpler to write a compiler if there is a set entry point (main) rather than having to get all the top-level instructions and throw them into a function.

+                        ~~ programming in forth ~~

+Forth, unlike C, Java, or whatever new language is in fashion this week, is a stack-based language.
+This means that almost everything is done on the stack.
+Here is an example of a function that returns the square of an integer in C and in Forth.
+Note that the Forth code can be compiled by forthc even in it's current state.

+    int square ( int num )
+    {
+        return int * int;
+    }

+and in Forth:

+    : square dup * ;

+The first thing you'll probably notice is that Forth doesn't have types.
+Like Python (to an extent), it is dynamically typed.
+Unlike Python however, if you mess up with the types, there won't be any type coersion and you'll probably just segfault.
+I'd like to implement warnings in the compiler for doing things you probably shouldn't be (like dereferencing an integer).

+The code above defines a function named square with `: square'.
+The code until the `;' is the body of the function.
+The first instruction (called a word in forth) is `dup', which duplicates the top item on the stack (in this case, the number to be squared).
+Then it calls `*' to multiply the top two items on the stack and replace them with their product.
+Note that all subroutines in forth share the same stack, so there is no need to explicitly return a value.

                               ~~ building ~~

 Both the compiler and the standard library should be built with cmake.
 You will